MARTINEZ -- Despite strong state test scores, the Martinez school district failed to meet federal achievement targets this year.

 There was a bright spot for the district -- all students at John Swett Elementary and Morello Park Elementary met the federal targets this year.
 Overall, the district's strong test scores earned a ranking of 839 on the state's Academic Performance Index, above the proficiency goal of 800.

-School districts in the first year of program improvement must develop strategies to boost student performance, train teachers, conduct a data analysis and
+School districts in the first year of program improvement must develop strategies to boost student performance, train teachers, conduct a data analysis and notify parents of the district's status.
+To get out of program improvement, the student subgroups that didn't meet the federal targets must make adequate yearly progress two consecutive years.

 Las Juntas Elementary School is in the second year of program improvement.
 In addition to the actions the district must take, school administrators must allow students to transfer to another school and pay for supplemental tutoring services.